apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/save_to_csv.md

 ---
-title: Saving Results to CSV
+title: Saving results to CSV
 description: Learn how to save the results of your scraper's collected data to a CSV file that can be opened in Excel, Google Sheets, or any other spreadsheets program.
 menuWeight: 8
 paths: